The Circumcision Procedure – Pollock Technique™ Now in Calgary

 Here at Intramed Medical Centre in Calgary, our doctor performs Pollock Technique™ circumcision, including use of a Mogen clamp and adequate local anaesthetic methods.

-For newborns and babies, extensive pain control methods are employed, including Tylenol before the procedure, an oral sugar solution (which has been shown to reduce pain perception), topical freezing spray, and a quick & long acting local anesthetic.
+For newborns and babies, extensive pain control methods are employed, including Tylenol before the procedure, an oral sugar solution (which has been shown to reduce pain perception) and a quick & long acting local anesthetic.

 Contact us for more information or to schedule an appointment for circumcision.